ejohnfel/ouisearch/README.md

-# ouisearch
+# oui
-Simple tool, module and plugin for searching the IEEE OUI Databases
+OUI Tool

+A Python cmdline and module for doing OUI (MA-L,M,S and CID Lookups)